Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

    "USER_REQUIRED","200","There is no user context."," ``{""json"": {""errors"": [[""USER_REQUIRED"", ""Please log in to do that."", null]]}}`` "
-   "NO_INVITE_FOUND","200","You don't have a pendning invitation for the subreddit."," ``{""json"": {""errors"": [[""NO_INVITE_FOUND"", ""there is no pending invite for that subreddit"", null]]}}`` "
+   "NO_INVITE_FOUND","200","You don't have a pendning invitation for the specified subreddit."," ``{""json"": {""errors"": [[""NO_INVITE_FOUND"", ""there is no pending invite for that subreddit"", null]]}}`` "